 You can sponsor a registrant and cover all or partial fees.
 We have received requests in the past from schools, companies, organizations, friends and family members that would like to send their chosen registrant to a specific event.
 If you would like to sponsor a registrant, you can request a promo code that you may give to your chosen registrant.
 Click here for more details.

-Check-in will be between 4:00 - 5:00 pm on Friday at the Cedar Valley Retreat Center.
+Check-in will be between 4:00 - 5:00 pm on Friday at the Christine Center.

-Participants should be dressed for and prepared to fully engage in outdoor activities during their time at camp (rain gear, layered clothing, comfortable and supportive footwear, sunscreen, safe insect repellent, etc.).
-Participants should also to bring their own toiletries (shampoo, conditioner, razors, toothpaste, etc.) as well as personal care equipment (hair drier, etc.) if needed.
+Participants should be dressed appropriately and prepared to fully engage in outdoor activities during their time at camp (rain gear, layered clothing, comfortable and supportive footwear, sunscreen, safe insect repellent, etc.)

 4:00 - 5:00 pm - Arrival and check-in for overnight participants